 Making Cowboy Candy Sweet Hot Pickled Peppers:

-Some precautions: when making Cowboy Candy, especially if you’re sensitive, wear gloves, a mask and have good ventilation.
+Some precautions: when making Cowboy Candy, especially if you’re sensitive, wear gloves, a mask, and have good ventilation.
 The fumes from the peppers and vinegar will take your breath away.
-If not using gloves, alcohol wipes, or a soak in milk can help remove the pepper’s oil from your hands.
+If not using gloves, alcohol wipes, or soaking in milk can help remove the pepper’s oil from your hands.

-The recipe is easy, but here are some deets so first-timers.
-This is a refrigerator pickle and makes one jar (about 12 ounces.)
+The recipe is easy, but here are some deets for first-timers.
+This is a refrigerator pickle and makes one jar (about 12 ounces).
 No need to process them in a hot water bath since they are popped into the fridge.

 You can increase the recipe and process them in a hot water bath.
-They’ll be shelf-stable so they can be stored (before opening) in the pantry.
-Check a reliable canning site like Ball Canning or the National Center for Home Food Preservation.
+They’ll be shelf-stable, so they can be stored (before opening) in the pantry.
+For canning details, check a reliable site like Ball Canning or the National Center for Home Food Preservation.

 To make, simmer the peppers for a few minutes in a mixture of sugar and water, then remove and strain the liquid.
 Reduce the liquid to a syrupy consistency.
-The liquid shouldn’t be thick like pancake syrup but more like simple syrup and should have a definite shine.
+I think the word “syrup” is confusing to some; it shouldn’t be thick like a pancake syrup, but more along the lines of a simple syrup.
+There should be a glossy shine to it.
+(See more, below.)

 A Few More Hints: